resilient-http/resilient.js/README.md

 #### Can I use streams?

 Not yet.
-There are plans to support it in the future `0.3` version
+There are plans to support it in future versions.

+#### Can I use Resilient in production projects?

+Resilient was used in both web and node.js production applications.

+The library is, indeed, relatively young and it will evolve with new features in future versions (in fact a full core and logic redesign is required), but the API consistency in not compromised between patch minor releases.

+#### How I can create custom middlewares?

+You can see the middleware documentation or see an [example](https://github.com/h2non/resilient-consul)

 ## Contributing